titu1994/LSTM-FCN/README.md

  - Why not replace the LSTM by another RNN such as GRU?
  - Whether there is any actual improvement to be obtained from this augmentation?

-We therefore perform a detailed ablation study, composing nearly 3,627 experiments that attempt to analyse and answer these questionsand  to provide a better understanding of the LSTM-FCN/ALSTM-FCN time series classification model and each of its sub-module.
+We therefore perform a detailed ablation study, composing nearly 3,627 experiments that attempt to analyse and answer these questions and to provide a better understanding of the LSTM-FCN/ALSTM-FCN time series classification model and each of its sub-module.

 The paper, titled **Insights into LSTM Fully Convolutional Networks for Time Series Classification** can be read for a thorough discussion and statistical analysis of the benefit of the Dimension Shuffled LSTM to the Fully Convolutional Network.